ttrelle/near-realtime-node/README.md

 # Near-Realtime Showcase ##

 A showcase for a very simple near-realtime system including visualization and a NoSQL datastore.
-For a detailed explanation, please have a look at my [blog post](http://blog.codecentric.de/...).
+For a detailed explanation, please have a look at my blog post ["Near-Realtime Analytics w/ MongoDB, Node.js & SmoothieCharts"](https://blog.codecentric.de/en/2014/01/realtime-analytics-mongodb-nodejs-smoothiecharts/).

 ![Near realtime visualization w/ Smoothie Charts](realtime-mongodb-chart.png)

 ## Usage ##
 Set up the node.js project:

-	npm install
+	sudo npm install

 Set up a MongoDB replica set with one node running on the default port 27017.